Breakdown of Perturbative Expansions and Exact Algebraic Absorption of Finite-Size Fluctuations in Statistical Mechanics: Preliminaries: Finite-Size Fluctuations and Asymptotic Expansions

-While \eqref{eq:verdu_formula} provides an approximation, its reliance on the normal approximation limits its accuracy when the blocklength $n$ is short or when the underlying distribution $P(X)$ is skewed.
-For an asymmetric distribution (e.g., a binary asymmetric source with extreme probabilities $p \ll 1-p$), the distribution of the information density $S_n$ exhibits skewness and kurtosis.
-In such cases, the error induced by the normal approximation becomes large.
+While \eqref{eq:verdu_formula} provides a baseline approximation, its reliance on the Gaussian assumption limits its accuracy when the system size $n$ is small or when the underlying distribution $P(X)$ is highly skewed.
+For an asymmetric or strongly interacting underlying state (e.g., a system with extreme rare-event probabilities $p \ll 1-p$), the distribution of the Shannon empirical entropy $s_n$ exhibits strong skewness and kurtosis.
+In such highly nonlinear regimes, the error induced by the normal approximation becomes significant.

-To correct this discrepancy, classical probability theory employs the Edgeworth expansion (and its inverse, the Cornish-Fisher expansion) \cite{Strassen62, Feller71, Tomamichel13, Tan14} to incorporate higher-order moments.
-By introducing the third central moment (skewness), the third-order asymptotic expansion provides an $O(1)$ constant correction to the coding rate:
+To correct this discrepancy, classical probability theory and statistical physics typically employ the Edgeworth expansion \cite{Feller71} to incorporate higher-order macroscopic moments.
+By inverting the Edgeworth expansion, one obtains the Cornish-Fisher expansion, which provides the third-order asymptotic expansion of the threshold as an $O(1)$ constant correction to the finite-size scaling:

-where $B(T, \epsilon)$ is an $O(1) $ correction term that explicitly depends on the third moment $T$ and the target error $\epsilon$.
-If higher precision is required, further nonlinear correction terms involving the fourth moment (kurtosis) must be analytically derived and appended.
+where $B(T, \epsilon)$ is an $O(1)$ additive correction term that explicitly depends on the third moment $T$ and the probability $\epsilon$.
+If higher precision is required to capture heavier tails, further nonlinear correction terms involving the fourth moment (kurtosis) and beyond must be analytically derived and appended.

-This necessity to derive and append correction terms highlights a challenge within the conventional normal approximation paradigm.
-This motivates a unified mathematical framework that absorbs these higher-order fluctuations without requiring step-by-step analytical expansions.
+This necessity to derive and append higher-order perturbative terms highlights a structural limitation within the conventional additive normal approximation paradigm.
+This mathematically demonstrates the combinatorial explosion discussed in the introduction, thereby motivating a unified constructive framework that systematically absorbs these higher-order fluctuations without requiring step-by-step additive expansions.

+To make this structural limitation visually explicit, let us consider a highly asymmetric finite system, such as a biased random walk with $n=12$ independent steps and a success probability of $p=0.1$.
+As illustrated in Figure \ref{fig:edgeworth_breakdown_early}, while the perturbative corrections attempt to capture the positive physical skewness ($\gamma_1 \approx 0.77$), truncating the Edgeworth expansion yields unphysical negative probabilities in the deep-tail regime ($Z \lesssim -2.4$).

+This zero-crossing invalidates the additive perturbative approach for large deviation analysis.
+To resolve this, rather than appending polynomials, we propose absorbing this finite-size skewness structurally via a $q$-deformed algebraic structure.